 Renesas’ commitment to equal opportunities and the culture of inclusion is reflected in our management strategies, policies and benefits, as well as employee-focused and strategic partnership initiatives.
 Examples include our board gender diversity target of 20%, continued collaboration with Women Leadership Initiative by Global Semiconductor Alliance, expansion of Diversity Promotion Group and Employee Resource Groups (e.g., Women in Technology), and ongoing progress towards more diverse hiring and equal pay across our organization.
 Please read on for more details.

 Julie Pope, Senior Vice President and Chief Human Resource Officer, oversees Renesas’ global employee programs, including diversity training.
 We host diversity training for all of our employees across geography every year.
-In 2021, we promoted the training as one of the Diversity Awareness Month initiatives, resulting in a high participation rate.
+We promoted the training as one of the Diversity Awareness Month initiatives, resulting in a high participation rate.

 Celebrating Diversity at Renesas

 Renesas’ CEO Hidetoshi Shibata spearheads DE&I efforts.
 He actively promotes an inclusive workplace and values and celebrates key milestones with employees, including International Women’s Day, Pride Month, and Diversity Awareness Month.
 Together we continue to foster the culture of DE&I and innovation across Renesas’ global network.